Convergence Analysis of a Relative-type Inexact Preconditioned Proximal ALM for Convex Nonlinear Programming: A relative-type inexact preconditioned proximal ALM

-In this section, we present a relative-type inexact proximal ALM (ripALM) for solving the general convex nonlinear programming problem \eqref{gen-mainprob}.
+In this section, we present a relative-type inexact preconditioned proximal ALM (rip$^2$ALM) for solving the general convex nonlinear programming problem \eqref{gen-mainprob}.
 To this end, we first follow \cite[Section 2]{es2013practical} to review the parametric convex duality framework from \cite{r1970convex,r1974conjugate} and \cite[Chapter 11]{rw1998variational}.
 We identify problem \eqref{gen-mainprob} with the following problem

 where $F:\mathbb{R}^{N}\times\mathbb{R}^{M}\to(-\infty,+\infty]$ is defined by